Google Nexus 9

 Notes: Note globale: 80%

-Source: Cool Smartphone Anglais EN→FR Archive.org version
+Source: Cool Smartphone EN→FR Archive.org version

 HTC have not really been in the tablet business, with the exception to their quite old HTC Flyer.
 At the time a great piece of hardware let down by a poor software experience.
 The main reason behind this was tablets running Android were still very new and had very little software to make use of the form factor or extra screen space.